Cosmin-Croitoriu/CV/README.md

 ## Skills

+#### Fast learner
+Makers helped me discover a new power - quick learning abilities - learn new concepts and apply them to a range of different problems that serve various purposes.

+#### Adaptable
+I am not afraid to try new things, experiement and learn from experiences to improve.
+As a bank staff for NHS I used to work different roles all the time and I enjoyed being part of different teams and learn how they work and how they connect to other services.

-#### This Skill
+#### Teamwork

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+I love being part of a team, share my ideas and learn from others.

-#### Another Skill
+####

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

-#### Makers Academy (start_date to end_date)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

-##Education

 #### Makers (April 2019 to July 2019)

 - Intensive coding bootcamp.
 - Fast pased.
 - Elaborate introduction into coding, promoting  Agile Development and TDD aproaches to  sowftare engineering.
 - Full stack development and projects.
+- Values: Agile/XP.
+- Languages: Ruby, JavaScript, Java, HTML/CSS
+- Testing: RSpec, Jasmine, Capybara.
+- Web Frameworks: Sinatra,
+- Databases: PostgreSQL.

 #### Barking and Dagenham College (September 2017 to April 2019)
 - Lev 3 Diploma in menchanical engineering: Domesting plumbing and Heating